goeltanmay/SecurityBot/DESIGN.md

 The first distinction is that the actual repository lives on github, while Robocop will run on some machine.
 So these two will be two separate components.

-Also, we use plan to use 3 types of security analysis tools.
+Also, we plan to use 3 types of security analysis tools.
 1. Attack based tools like OWASP ZAP.
 2. Static code analysis tools like OWASP WAP and Bandit.
 3. Dependency checkers like Snyk and OWASP Dependency check.